 Aircraft Flown: T-37, T-38, KC-10A, KC-135, C-17, C-130H and C-5A

 Meritorious Service Medal with four oak leaf clusters

 Aerial Achievement Medal with three oak leaf clusters

 Air Force Commendation Medal with two oak leaf clusters

 Joint Meritorious Unit Award with oak leaf cluster

-Air Force Outstanding Unit with "V" device, silver and three bronze oak leaf clusters
+Air Force Outstanding Unit with "V" device, silver and two oak leaf clusters

-Combat Readiness Medal with silver and two bronze oak leaf clusters
+Combat Readiness Medal with silver and three oak leaf clusters

 Air Force Recognition Ribbon